 What is an idea that is not explained clearly?
 What is an opportunity lost because you weren’t able to deliver due to poor confidence?
-Here’s an issue many people face, trust me you’re not alone.
+Here’s an issue many people face.
+Trust me, you’re not alone.

-Many people grow up confident, and outspoken and go into shells, for some others it’s the opposite, they start off as quiet individuals and life’s circumstances make them work on their confidence.
+Many people grow up confident and outspoken and go into shells.
+For some others, it’s the opposite.
+They start off as quiet individuals and life’s circumstances make them work on their confidence.

 Before discovering the secrets to public speaking, it’s important to understand how valuable the skill can be for someone.
 One may find themselves handicapped if they don’t have the optimum presentation and public speaking skills to convey ideas to others.
-Companies value this and have labeled it as an asset in their employees.
-Being able to convince another, express ideas confidently, and precisely helps in spreading your ideas effectively.
-Your leadership skills develop too with public speaking.

 Here are some life-changing Public Speaking tips: